HubbbertTaye/Horoscope/README.md

 ## Lessons Learned:

 I learned how to use .style method for selecting DOM elements.
 Also learned that tag elements tend to have an array.
+Would like to simplify the JS sometime in the future.